MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/windows-11-apis-for-audio-processing-objects.md

 #### APO Contexts

-The CAPX settings framwork allows an APO author to group APO properties by *contexts*.
+The CAPX settings framework allows an APO author to group APO properties by *contexts*.
 Each APO can define its own context and update properties relative to its own context.
 The effects property store for an audio endpoint may have zero or more contexts.
 Vendors are free to create contexts however they choose, whether that is by SFX/MFX/EFX or by mode.
 A vendor could also choose to have a single context for all APOs shipped by that vendor.

 ### Settings Restricted Capability